 Reveals gender of embryo

 As a result of PGT, intended parents may also know the sex of the embryo, if they so choose.
+The Fertility Institute does not do testing for gender selection.

 When is preimplantation genetic testing performed?